Chayanne: Solo artist

-In 1998, he received his second Grammy nomination with the album Atado a Tu Amor, which featured his first number-one hit since 1992, "Dejaria Todo" as well as a long-lasting hit in the title track.
-The hot streak continued in 2000 when Chayanne released Simplemente with the top-ten hit "Candela" and the number-one hit "Yo Te Amo".
-On March 19, 2002, he released Grandes Exitos, a greatest hits album with a few new tracks.
-One of those new tracks, "Y Tu Te Vas", was the number-one song of the summer in 2002, and went on to be the theme song for a Venezuelan telenovela Todo sobre Camila which was produced by Venevisión.
-The next year, Chayanne released Sincero which featured two number-one songs, "Un Siglo Sin Ti" and "Cuidarte el Alma".
+In 1998, he received his second Grammy nomination with the album Atado a Tu Amor, which featured his first number-one hit since 1992, "Dejaría Todo", as well as a long-lasting hit in the title track.
+The hot streak continued in 2000, when Chayanne released Simplemente and the top-ten hit "Candela" and the number-one hit "Yo Te Amo".
+On March 19, 2002, he released Grandes Éxitos, a greatest-hits album with a few new tracks.
+One of those new tracks, "Y Tú Te Vas", was the number-one song of the summer for 2002, and went on to be the theme song for Venezuelan telenovela Todo sobre Camila, produced by Venevisión.
+The following year, Chayanne released Sincero, which featured two number-one songs, "Un Siglo Sin Ti" and "Cuidarte el Alma".

-In 2005, he did a tour alongside Alejandro Fernández and Marc Anthony.
-That same year, he released two albums.
-First, a second greatest hits album, Desde Siempre with the new song "Contra Vientos y Mareas", followed by Cautivo with hits such as "No Se Por Que", "Te Echo de Menos" and "No Te Preocupes Por Mí".
+In 2005, Chayanne embarked on a tour alongside Alejandro Fernández and Marc Anthony.
+That same year, he released two albums, a second compilation album, Desde Siempre, with the new song "Contra Vientos y Mareas", followed by Cautivo, with hits such as "No Sé Por Qué", "Te Echo de Menos" and "No Te Preocupes Por Mí".

-Chayanne's 13th album Mi Tiempo was released on April 10, 2007.
-The album debuted at number two on the Top Latin Album chart selling 17,000 copies in its first week of release.
-The first single off the album, "Si Nos Quedara Poco Tiempo", reached number one on the Hot Latin Tracks chart.
+Chayanne's 13th album, Mi Tiempo, was released on April 10, 2007.
+The album debuted at number two on the Billboard Latin Albums chart, selling 17,000 copies in its first week.
+The lead single off the album, "Si Nos Quedará Poco Tiempo", reached number-one on the Hot Latin Songs chart.

 Following the album's release, Chayanne began an international tour to promote Mi Tiempo.
-Among the places visited early in the tour were Mexico, Venezuela, Ecuador, Peru, and the United States.
+Among the regions visited on the tour were México, Venezuela, Ecuador, Perú and the United States.

 On August 24, 2008, he began a series of presentations in Spain.
-When interviewed he noted that the concert would be fluid "like a musical", and "more Latin" than his previous presentations, being composed of "more pop, Brazilian, Caribbean and reggae rhythms" which he would use to "dance constantly".
+When interviewed, he noted that the concert would be fluid, "like a musical", and "more Latin" than his previous presentations, being composed of "more pop, Brazilian, Caribbean and reggae rhythms", which he would use to "dance constantly".

 He gave a special performance at the Miss Universe 2003 pageant.
 On October 12, 2009, Chayanne released a new single titled "Me Enamoré de Ti", serving as the theme song for the 2009 soap opera Corazon Salvaje.
 This single is featured in Chayanne's 2010 release, No Hay Imposibles.

 On March 14, 2015, Chayanne released a new single titled, "Tu respiración", serving as the theme song for the 2015 soap opera Lo imperdonable.